PrEP for Women

 What is PrEP?

 PrEP stands for pre-exposure prophylaxis.
-It is the use of medication to prevent HIV infection.
-PrEP is used by HIV-negative people who are at risk of being exposed to HIV through sexual contact or injection drug use.
+It is the use of medication to prevent HIV transmission.
+PrEP is used by people who do not have HIV and have concerns of being exposed to HIV through sexual contact or injection drug use.

 How is PrEP used?